ripsawridge/site/site/contents/_cma/2018/riegele.md

 And down, down, down, to the Ackerlhütte, then retracing our steps to the car.
 It was about 1400 meters up and down, 9 pitches (4, 4+, 3, 4-, 4-, 4, 5+, 1, 4-).
 Thanks
 Vaclav for the great climbing!
-More pictures [here](https://www.flickr.com/photos/ripsawridge/albums/72157701193960045).

 ### Vaclav's report in Czech